anhinga/fluid/AtPartyTalk.md

 Also controllers associated with transform nodes.

-Working with streams of images (that is, with animations), and built-in transforms of the streams of images: a "wave transform" (reflection of an animation in moving "synthetic water waves"), a "negation transform" (color inversion of an animation), and a convex linear combination of two animations).
+Working with streams of images (that is, with animations), and with built-in transforms of the streams of images: a "wave transform" (reflection of an animation in moving "synthetic water waves"), a "negation transform" (color inversion of an animation), and a convex linear combination of two animations.

 Jun 2015 experiments: the dataflow program changing in an almost continuous fashion while it is running; reflection facilities,